HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 Every value given as an argument to a primitive or returned by a primitive must be of the `value` type.
 The Neko API is defined in one single include file `neko.h`.
 There is several kind of API functions :

 - `val_is_*` functions work on any value and return 1 if the value is of the given type, or 0 otherwise.
-- `val_*` functions enable you to retreive the content of a value.
-Please note that you must first ENSURE that the value is of the given type before using such a function or the program might crash or have impredictable behavior.
+- `val_*` functions enable you to retrieve the content of a value.
+Please note that you must first ENSURE that the value is of the given type before using such a function or the program might crash or have unpredictable behavior.
 - `alloc_*` functions enable you to convert a C value to a Neko value.

 Please note that most (almost all) of these functions are actually C macros, so there is no call done.
 You can have a look at `neko.h` if you're performance-oriented and want to differentiate between macros and real API functions.